How do I care for my TYPOGRAPHIE items?

 You only live once!

 Long answer: Frequent use prevents tarnish and adds to the patina & charm of these vintage items.
-Plus, I think it's sad if you don't use them.
-I even think the pieces are sad if they just sit in a drawer waiting around only for special occasions.
-I think every day should be special.
-[If you want to know all my thoughts about how I feel when a piece doesn't get used, read my super long MANIFESTO story.]
+Plus, I think it's sad if they don't get used and just sit in a drawer waiting around for special occasions.
+Most days could benefit from a touch of special, dontcha think?
+[If you want to know all my thoughts about how I feel when a piece doesn't get used, read my super long MANIFESTO HERE.]

 How do I clean TYPOGRAPHIE items?